aistairc/spatiotemporal-nav/README.md

 # STP4: Spatio Temporal Path Planning based on Pedestrian Trajectory Prediction in dense crowds

-This repository includes STP4 code with simulated crowds of people dataset in 2D space.
+This repository includes path planning methods with simulated crowds of people dataset in 2D space.

 - codes : 2D-A* search (two_maze.py) and STP4 (spatiotempral.py)
 - dataset : time-series of pedestrians' maps used for path planning codes